guettli/intranets/README.md

 You can create news or blog posts: emotional text about the current state.
 It will get outdated soon.
 Three days later the situation is different and you can create a new blog post.

-Or you can go the less emotional, more boring solution: You have one page, and this page gets updated.
+Or you can go the less emotional, more boring solution: You have one static page per topic, and this page gets updated.
 Most modern tools even allow you to greate a "diff".
 For interested readers, the diff shows the changes which happened during the last days.

 Be aware of those two completely different ways to handle information.

-I prefer the boring solution: Docs instead of news.
+I prefer the boring solution: docs instead of news.
 Have a look at the blog post way: Who cares for them, if things change?
 Who will update hyperlinks which lead to nowhere?
 I most cases nobody has time for this.

 But you can have the best of both worlds: A fancy news channel full of emotions, which sometimes announces changes in the central and boring documentation.